km4kfl/rsadsbma/README.md

 # What Does It Do

-This project demodulates, partially decodes, and does CRC checking.
+This project demodulates, mostly decodes, and does CRC checking.
 It allows one to recieve ADS-B transmission on 1090MHZ.
 These are transmissions sent by airplanes that fly high in the sky.
 You can use it to track these aircraft.
 It enables you to also use dump1090, another project, which provides a real-time map.
 See the section Map for more information.

 _The project is designed around the BladeSDR but is not limited to it's use.
-However, using another board will require one to rewrite the frontend Python scripts and provide a compatible sample stream._
+However, using another board will require one to write new frontend Python scripts and provide a compatible sample stream._

 The purpose of this project was not to replace the many others but to do some experimenting with beamforming which is where the signals from two or more antennas, part of an array, are mixed together to form directivity.
 The directivity allows software to aim at different parts of the sky for improved SNR and when it works well allows one to find, demodulate, and decode messages that would have otherwise been lost to a single antenna system.

+# Other Projects

 Here are some other projects which are more full featured.